 Our Analysis and Test Results

 The center tread is comprised of alternating knob rows spaced two-across and three-across.
-Compared to the taller knobs on the WTB Vigilante, the knobs on the Trail Boss are a bit lower profile.
+Compared to the taller knobs on the WTB Vigilante, the knobs on the Trail Boss are a bit shorter and lower profile.
 Every knob on the tire is siped and of uniform height.

 The side knobs are slightly offset, which gives the tire the same tenacious edge grip over a greater range of lean angles, effectively increasing the sweet spot.
 There isn't a very clearly defined channel between the center and side knobs, so the tire has a very even feel during cornering.
 The more significant center tread made of 60A rubber prevents the tire from feeling unsteady or drifty as it rolls onto the softer 50A side knobs and allows for increased confidence over a wider range of lean angles.
-The utilitarian nature of this tire as well as cornering feel was closely matched to the Maxxis Aggressor.
+The utilitarian nature of this tire, as well as cornering feel, was closely matched to the Maxxis Aggressor.
 Both tires were rarely out of their element.

 In a word, we'd describe this tire as versatile.
 It may not be the most perfect tire for every condition, but we were hard-pressed to find a condition where it was inappropriate.
 Sure, pedaling up super loose climbs you might find yourself wishing for something with a burlier tread pattern to claw deeper in search of traction.
 A tire with more pronounced side knobs and a squarer profile, think the Schwalbe Rock Razor, might corner better than this tire as well.
 When things get sloppy and mucky, larger knobs with wider spacing like those found on the Michelin Wild Grip'r or even the Continental Trail King might clear mud better than the smaller, closely packed knobs found here.

 We were especially pleased with the braking quality of this tire.
 The ever-so-slightly offset side knobs offer more bite than tires with a straighter and more uniform alignment.
-If you want the advantages of a semi slick like the Schwalbe Rock Razor or Specialized Slaughter but desire a tad more braking prowess, this tire is a solid choice.
+If you want the rolling advantages of a semi-slick like the Schwalbe Rock Razor or Specialized Slaughter but desire a tad more braking prowess, this tire is a solid choice.
 This design gives dirt somewhere to tuck up and pack in rather than just slice through.

 There's a pattern to the performance we got from this tire.
 If you're slow to pick up what we've been putting down, this tire wasn't the fastest rolling tire, nor was it the slowest in our test.
 The only real design feature that seemed aimed at improving rolling resistance was the arrow-shaped center knobs with the pointed end showing you the way forward.
 Knobs are siped but not ramped.
-This mountain bike tire bore a close resemblance to our Editors' Choice Maxxis Aggressor and the Continental Trail King; tires that both struck a balance between rolling resistance and grip.
+This mountain bike tire bore a close resemblance to our Editors' Choice Maxxis Aggressor and the Continental Trail King; tires that both struck a good balance between rolling resistance and grip.

 We struggled to find a place where we considered this tire "best."
 That's not to sell this exceptional tire short, however.
 As we stated above, this tire was a solid "B" performer.
 If pressed, we could usually find a tire that out-cornered, out-rolled, or out-climbed this one.
 However, no tester felt this tire to be much of a consolation when it was selected for them to take out for a rip.
 After months of channeling our thoughts on tire performance, this consistent performer allowed us to focus on other bike maintenance issues like sticky dropper posts and fork pressures during our testing.